joshbrew/esbuild_base/README.md

 `npm run pwa`

-This installs workbox-cli, generates the service worker, and then starts the application.
+This installs workbox-cli, generates the service worker, bundles and then starts the application.
 Run once if you don't need to modify the service-worker further.

+### Other notes:

+See README.md files in each folder for more explanation on how to work with these types of applications.